2023 Most Popular Chemical Engineering Bachelor's Degree Schools in Missouri

 Check out the chem eng bachelor's degree programs at these schools if you want to attend one of the most popular in Missouri.

-Our analysis found Missouri University of Science and Technology to be the most popular school for chemical engineering students who want to pursue a bachelor’s degree in Missouri.
-Located in the remote town of Rolla, Missouri University of Science and Technology is a public school with a medium-sized student population.
+Our 2023 rankings named Missouri University of Science and Technology the most popular school in Missouri for chemical engineering students working on their bachelor’s degree.
+Located in the town of Rolla, Missouri University of Science and Technology is a public school with a medium-sized student population.

 Of the 103 students majoring in chem eng at Missouri University of Science and Technology, 53% are male and 47% are female.